FOSSBilling/FOSSBilling/CONTRIBUTING.md

 ### Reporting bugs

-If you found a bug in FOSSBilling, please report it.
+If you find a bug in FOSSBilling, please report it.
 Following these guidelines helps maintainers and the community understand your report :pencil:, reproduce the behaviour:computer:, and find related reports :mag_right:.

 #### Before submitting a bug report